ChienKangLu/readingnote/design_patterns/structural_patterns/structural_patterns_facade.md

 - Facade defines a higher-level interface that makes subsystem easier to use.

+- A facade is used to allow the user to perform complex processes with simple actions.

 ## Motivation

 - Minimize the communication and dependencies between subsystems.